GearsN-Beans/faunadb-utils/README.md

 - `getDataByIndex` - Gets all matching document data by a provided setup index name and its term.
 - `getRawDataByIndex` - Gets all matching document data by a provided setup index name and its term in FaunaDB response format.
 - `getDataByIndexWithValueSet` - Gets all matching document data by a provided setup index name and its term with a value set.
+- `getRawDataById` - Gets a single document by its ID in FaunaDB response format.

 ## Functions & Exports in Detail